 Surrounded on three sides by the river, this restored grassland field is accessible by either foot or boat.

-A narrow footpath tracks the river along the reservation’s shoreline, while the field’s highest point offers views of the Charles River.
-An old wooden railroad trestle is visible at the western end of the Reservation.
+Follow a narrow footpath that tracks the river along the reservation’s shoreline, and head to the field’s highest point for views of the Charles River.
+An old wooden railroad trestle is visible at the western end of the reservation.